thelearninghouse/starter-theme/readme.md

 This theme utilizes inline styling in the head of the document for faster load times.
 If it seems like your changes are not working there is a chance that these inline styles are overwriting your changes.

-Before running the crticalcss command you will need to update the settings in `crticalcss.js` file.

-To update run `grunt criticalcss` and it will update the critical css files accordingly.

 ### Watch Files

-To start watching files use `grunt` from the `library` folder.
+To start watching files use `gulp` from the `library` folder.
 This will run browsersync and then watch.
 You can now open any browser and when you make changes the browser(s) will inject the proper files automatically.

 ### Grid Usage